neuefische/ds-meetups/02_Web_Scraping_With_Beautiful_Soup/README.md

 If you want to run these notebooks locally, make sure you're using **Python 3**.

 The required Python libraries that are needed are listed in the [requirements.txt file](requirements.txt).

+## Recording

+We recorded the event and you can find the video on our [neuefische youtube channel](https://www.youtube.com/watch?v=HMSe8WTNmFg).